nytimes/presidential-precinct-map-2024/README.md

 - Precinct boundaries for most of Ohio provided by [Andrew Green](https://x.com/OPoliticsguru) and [Redistricting Data Hub](https://redistrictingdatahub.org/).
 - Precinct results and boundaries for most of Pennsylvania provided by the Pennsylvania House of Representatives.
 Additional assistance by [Isaac Kaufer](https://x.com/DemHackMaps).
 - Precinct results and boundaries for Wisconsin provided by [John D. Johnson](https://johndjohnson.info).
 - [Josh Metcalf](https://x.com/josh_metcalf) provided precinct results and boundaries for Wyoming, and precinct boundaries, including research, for Colorado, Nevada, New Hampshire, Mississippi and Vermont.
-Mississippi boundaries were based on work provided by [Redistricting Data Hub](https://redistrictingdatahub.org/)
+Mississippi boundaries were based on work by [Redistricting Data Hub](https://redistrictingdatahub.org/)
 - Township election results for Connecticut, Maine, New Hampshire, Rhode Island and Vermont provided by The Associated Press.

 ## Citation